zrafa/xinu-avr/README.md

 ARM Beagle Boards, several MIPS platforms, and for x86 PC hardware and virtual machines.

-Xinu differs completely
+Many sites defines Xinu as a free Unix system, or similar statements.
-from the internal structure of Unix (or Linux).
+It is not.
+Xinu differs completely from the internal structure of Unix (or Linux).
-Xinu is smaller, elegant, and easier to understand.
+For academic purposes Xinu is smaller, elegant, and easier to understand.
-Applications written for one system will not run on the other without modification.
-Xinu is not Unix.
+Applications written for one system will not run on the other without modification. **Xinu is not Unix.**

 ## Xinu OS for AVR atmega328p